bandframework/bandframework.github.io/_pages/Data2024Workshop.md

 **Wednesday, December 18**<br>
 9:00-9:30 Andre Sieverding (LLNL), <a href="../Dataworkshoptalks/Sieverding.pdf">"Estimating Hauser-Feshbach model parameters to get at regional systematics"</a><br>
-9:30-10:00 Matt Mumpower (LANL), "A case study of Bayesian methods for the evaluation of cross sections: 239-Pu neutron induced reactions"<br>
+9:30-10:00 Matt Mumpower (LANL), <a href="../Dataworkshoptalks/Mumpower.pdf">"A case study of Bayesian methods for the evaluation of cross sections: 239-Pu neutron induced reactions"</a><br>
 10:00-10:30 Amy Lovell (LANL), <a href="../Dataworkshoptalks/Lovell.pdf">"Beyond parametric uncertainties in direct reactions and fission"</a> (virtual)<br>
 10:30-11:00 Coffee<br>
-11:00-11:30 Özge Sürer (Miami), "PUQ: parallel implementation of novel uncertainty methods"<br>
+11:00-11:30 Özge Sürer (Miami), <a href="../Dataworkshoptalks/Surer.pdf">"PUQ: parallel implementation of novel uncertainty methods"</a><br>
 11:30-12:00 Vlad Sobes (Tennessee/ORNL), <a href="../Dataworkshoptalks/Sobes.pdf">"Statistical modeling of uncertainties in nuclear data"</a><br>
 12:00-12:30 Denise Neudecker (LANL), <a href="../Dataworkshoptalks/Neudecker.pdf">"Templates of expected experimental uncertainties and machine learning of unexpected experimental uncertainties"</a> (virtual)<br>
 12:30-1:00 Kyle Wendt (LLNL), "Machine learning the correlation structure of errors in nuclear data"<br>